 What changed this year?
 Persecution levels in China have gone up slightly, largely because Christians are facing increased pressure from the Chinese authorities.
 In other areas of life, persecution has remained almost or completely stable.

 “More than two dozen monks and devout Buddhists came to Christ!”

 Herman is a Chinese missionary to a Buddhist community.

 What does Open Doors do to help Christians in China

-Open Doors supports persecuted believers in China through discipleship and persecution survival training, and by providing contextualized Christian literature to believers from Muslim and Buddhist backgrounds.
+Open Doors supports believers in China with discipleship and persecution survival training, and by providing contextualised Christian literature to believers who’ve converted from Islam or Buddhism.